 - Strong sewing skill – Daphne loves designing costumes for daughter, Lily.

-Behavior: Daphne enjoys using the measuring tape, as she is still able to have a little taste of the fashion designer life, whether it’s designing play dresses for Lily and her friends or Halloween costumes.
-Daphne loves that the measuring tape can be worn around her neck for easy access when keeping up with her active 5 year old or when she’s on the go with laundry or cooking.
-Daphne also loves that at the end of a busy day with Lily, her measuring tape can be rolled up and stored easily.
+Behavior: Daphne enjoys using the craft ruler, as she is still able to have a little taste of the fashion designer life, whether it’s sketching out designs for play dresses for Lily and her friends or to marking out fabrics for Halloween costumes.
+Daphne loves that the craft ruler can be used as a teaching aid to explore mathematics with her 5 year old or .
+Daphne also loves that at the end of a busy day it can be stored easily when she’s on the go with laundry or cooking.